janosbuzasi/PHP-Website-Template/README.md

 - **Footer (`footer.php`)**: The footer is included on all pages and shows dynamic copyright information with the year and domain.

 ### Dynamic Style Switching

-- **Style Selection**: The user can select a style from the `change_style.php` page.
+- **Style Selection**: The user can select a style from the change_style.php page.
 The selected style is saved in a cookie, which is used to load the corresponding CSS file across all pages.
 - **Auto-Refresh**: After selecting a style, the page automatically refreshes to apply the new style.

 ### Styling (CSS)

-All pages use a default central `style.css` file, along with additional style options:
+All styles are stored in the styles directory, with the following options:

-- **Default (`style.css`)**: The main stylesheet with basic styling.
+- **Default (`styles/style.css`)**: The main stylesheet with basic styling.
 - **Classic (`styles/classic_style.css`)**: A classic-style layout with neutral colors.
 - **Yellow (`styles/yellow_style.css`)**: A bright yellow-themed layout.